timgit/pg-boss/docs/usage.md

 > While this is most likely a welcome feature, be aware of this during upgrades since this could delay the promise resolution by however long the migration script takes to run against your data.
 For example, if you happened to have millions of jobs in the job table just hanging around for archiving and the next version of the schema had a couple of new indexes, it may take a handful of seconds before `start()` resolves.

 If the CREATE privilege is not granted (so sad), you can still use the static function `PgBoss.getConstructionPlans()` method to export the SQL required to manually create the objects.
-This also means you will also need to monitor future releases for schema changes (the schema property in [version.json](https://github.com/timgit/pg-boss/blob/master/version.json)) so they can be applied manually.
-In which case you'll also be interested in  `PgBoss.getMigrationPlans()`.
+This means you will also need to monitor future releases for schema changes (the schema property in [version.json](../version.json)) so they can be applied manually.
+In which case you'll be interested in `PgBoss.getMigrationPlans()` for manual migration scripts.

 ## `stop()`